All Recipes Comfort Food Family-Friendly Main Course Slowcooker

 How can I make the sauce thicker?

-What can I substitute for honey?
+Is there a substitute for honey?

-How do I prevent the chicken from drying out?
+How do I keep the chicken from being dry?

 Can I use frozen chicken?

-Can I double the recipe?
+May I double the recipe?

-What can I serve with Chicken Teriyaki?
+What goes well with Chicken Teriyaki?